kryherd/a204/AVIntegration/Experiment/README.md

 ## How to Run

-0. Make sure you have [PsychoPy](http://psychopy.org/installation.html) up an running on your computer.
-This will include installing Python 2.7.
+0. Make sure you have [PsychoPy](http://psychopy.org/installation.html) up and running on your computer.
+This will include installing Python 3.6.
-1. Download the `misc` respository by going to [this](https://github.com/kryherd/misc) page and clicking Clone or Download (green button).
+1. Download the `a204` respository by going to [this](https://github.com/kryherd/a204) page and clicking Clone or Download (green button).
-2. Copy the `AVIntegration` folder into your desired location.
-(You can delete the other folders).
+2. Copy the `Experiment` folder (under `AVIntegration`) into your desired location.
+You can delete the other folders.
 3. Open PsychoPy.
 4. Click View > Open Coder View.
 5. Click File > Open... and select the `AV_Int_pointLight.py` file.